kriszyp/xstyle/README.md

 constructs are defined by the browser, and stylesheet rules are limited to using these predefined properties.
 In xstyle, new properties, functions, and other elements can be defined with extensible meaning.
-New definitions may be used as shims (to fill in for standard properties on other browsers), they may be compositions of other properties, or entirely new concepts.
+New definitions may be used as shims (to fill in for standard properties on other browsers), they may be compositions of other properties, or provide entirely new concepts.
 Since definitions can be constructed using JavaScript modules that can interact with the DOM, there is virtually no limit to the what can be created.

 To create a new definition, we simply use the <code>=</code> operator to assign a name to our new definition and assign an expression to indicate its meaning.
-For example, xstyle provides a property definition expression that will automatically add a vendor specific prefix (like '-webkit-') to a property.
+For example, xstyle provides a property definition expression that will automatically add a vendor specific prefix (like <code>-webkit-</code>) to a property.
 We can create such a property:

 	transition = prefix;